 - Existing infrastructure was maximized to include sensor installation on mobile towers in partnership with Cellcom Guinee

-- Network design and installation was completed within a 4 week time period
+- Network design and installation was completed within a 4 week period

 Inform and Alert